MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-predefined-dynamic-text.md

 > [!IMPORTANT]
 > The **Update pre-defined dynamic text** command only applies to the current message and future messages.
 It does not retroactively change previous uses of the dynamic text.

-## Creating and sharing pre-defined dynamic text
+## Creating and sharing predefined dynamic text

-You aren't limited to the pre-defined dynamic text that is included with the Customer Insights - Journeys app.
-Any user can create new pre-defined dynamic text fragments and share them with their team by adding them to the pre-defined dynamic text list.
+You aren't limited to the predefined dynamic text that is included with the Customer Insights - Journeys app.
+Any user can create new predefined dynamic text fragments and share them with their team by adding them to the predefined dynamic text list.

-To define and share new pre-defined dynamic text, follow these steps:
+To define and share new predefined dynamic text, follow these steps:

 1. Place your cursor in an empty space in the text box and then select **Personalization** from the menu bar that pops up.
-This opens the pre-defined personalization list.
+This opens the predefined personalization list.
-1. Select **New dynamic text** at the bottom of the pre-defined dynamic text menu and complete steps to define the new dynamic text.
+1. Select **New dynamic text** at the bottom of the predefined dynamic text menu and complete steps to define the new dynamic text.

     > [!div class="mx-imgBorder"]
     > ![Screenshot of creating new pre-defined dynamic text.](media/real-time-marketing-predefined-tokens-steps2.png "Screenshot of creating new pre-defined dynamic text")